percona/pmm-doc/docs/install-pmm/install-pmm-server/aws/run.md

 2. Select your instance and open its IP address in a web browser.
 You can find the IP address in the **IPv4 Public IP** column or at the top of the **Properties** panel under the **Public IP** field:

     ![image](../../../_images/aws-marketplace.pmm.ec2.properties.png)
-4. Log into PMM using the default credentials:
+3. Open the IP address in a web browser and log into PMM using the default credentials:
      - Username: `admin`
      - Password: `your instance ID`
     ![image](../../../_images/PMM_Login.png)